 Next Steps & Resources

-- Get our corresponding Everyday Guide to Teams Etiquette for more Teams tips and tricks.
+- Check out our corresponding Everyday Guide to Teams Etiquette for more Teams tips and tricks.

 - Try the Microsoft Teams demo to get an idea of how Teams works.

-- Try Microsoft Teams for free before deciding to subscribe to Office 365.
+- Try Microsoft Teams for free before deciding to subscribe to Microsoft 365.

 - Download the Microsoft Teams desktop and mobile apps for free.